Serabe/RMagick4J/README.md

 ## Authors

-This project was written by Thomas Palmer, Sergio Rodríguez Arbeo, Thomas Enebo, and Uwe Kubosch with lots of help from the JRuby community.
+This project was written by Thomas Palmer, Sergio Arbeo, Thomas Enebo, and Uwe Kubosch with lots of help from the JRuby community.

 ## API docs